Export, Innovate, Invest - The Canadian Trade Commissioner Service

 Disclaimer: Be advised that most links are only offered in the language of origin.

 Jamaica is a member of the United Nations (UN), World Trade Organization (WTO) and the Organization of American States (OAS).
 Jamaica uses the Common External Tariff (CET) which was adopted by members of the Caribbean Community (CARICOM), a trade bloc of English-Speaking Caribbean countries.
 The CET tariff is based on the Harmonized Commodity Description and Coding System.
-For additional information on trade agreements visit Foreign Affairs and International Trade Canada Negotiations and Agreements.
+For additional information on trade agreements visit the Government of Canada Negotiations and Agreements.

 Almost all goods may be imported to Jamaica freely except for items which require a specific import licence, e.g., certain meats, animals, fruits and vegetables, pharmaceuticals, firearms, ammunition, used tyres, radios (two-way) as well as motor vehicles.
 Banned items include dangerous drugs, dog racing equipment and pornographic material, etc.

 To obtain additional information on commercial entries, duties and taxes, prohibited items, etc., please visit the Jamaica Customs website.

 The local distributive trade is regulated through three main agencies - the Fair Trading Commission (FTC), Consumer Affairs Commission (CAC), and Bureau of Standards Jamaica (BSJ).
 In pursuit of its mandate to enforce the Standards Act, the BSJ is the agency directly responsible for maintaining quality standards for all products and goods, whether imported or locally manufactured.

 - Tips for Business Travellers – Jamaica

 - List of Freight Forwarders, Customs Brokers, and Shipping Companies - Jamaica, Bahamas, Cayman Islands, Turks and Caicos Islands